-Former “for Dummies” Editor Rules Roost at Rodale Jun 102005 The title is as Variety might put it 😉 Congratulations to Tami Booth Corwin.
-June 10, 2005 Posted by admin at 10:11 am 1 Response Publishing One Response to “Former “for Dummies” Editor Rules Roost at Rodale” Michael C. Thomsett says: June 17, 2005 at 6:07 pm Matt offers great advice here … also, I would recommend every author cross out the infamous “cross collateralization clause” – a mouthful, but important stuff.
+Former “for Dummies” Editor Rules Roost at Rodale The title is as Variety might put it 😉 Congratulations to Tami Booth Corwin.
+Posted by at 1 Response Publishing One Response to “Former “for Dummies” Editor Rules Roost at Rodale” Michael C. Thomsett says: June 17, 2005 at 6:07 pm Matt offers great advice here … also, I would recommend every author cross out the infamous “cross collateralization clause” – a mouthful, but important stuff.
 This is usually some reference like, “Author agrees to that any amounts due on this or any other agreements may be withheld from earnings …” This means that if you write two books and one doesn’t earn out its advance, the publisher can apply earnings from the second book to the first – not a good deal for you at all.
 It allows publishers to transfer their market risk to you, the author.
 But it’s not fair.
 It is possible the publisher will break even or make a profit even if the author has not “earned out” the advance (meaning royalties meet and exceed your advance payment).
 So why should you agree to give the publisher more?
 Just my two cents … Sorry, the comment form is closed at this time.